 Alms is defined as - a financial gift or offering given in charity and expecting nothing in return except prayers.

-You may securely send your offering and your prayer requests by using the boxes and "add to cart" button below.
+You may securely send your CHRISTMAS MASS and NOVENA offering - and your prayer requests - by using the boxes and "add to cart" button below.
 Thank you!
+God bless you!